Class of 2013

 After graduation, Eshan completed an NIH post-baccalaureate research fellowship at the Johns Hopkins University School of Medicine, supported by an Intramural Research Training Award from the National Institute of Allergy and Infectious Diseases (NIAID).
-He studied the international epidemiology and pathogenesis of HIV and its co-infections under the mentorship of Professor Thomas C. Quinn, MD, MSc.
-Dr. Quinn is the Chief of the International HIV/STD Section of the Laboratory of Immunoregulation, NIAID, NIH and the Director of the Johns Hopkins Center for Global Health.
+He studied the international epidemiology and pathogenesis of HIV and its co-infections under the mentorship of Dr. Thomas C. Quinn, MD, MSc, Chief of the International HIV/STD Section of the Laboratory of Immunoregulation, NIAID, NIH.

-Eshan recently enrolled in the Master of Public Health degree program with a concentration in Epidemiological & Biostatistical Methods for Public Health & Clinical Research at the Johns Hopkins Bloomberg School of Public Health, and plans to attend medical school.
+Eshan recently completed the Master of Public Health degree program with a concentration in Epidemiological & Biostatistical Methods for Public Health & Clinical Research at the Johns Hopkins Bloomberg School of Public Health.
 Eshan is committed to the discovery and implementation of evidence-based methods to improve both individual and community health among underserved populations, and is currently preparing to apply to medical school.

 - Presidential Fellow